 Current Faculty and Staff

-The museum is overseen by the Director, Dr. Betsy Bryan, and staffed by Curator/Conservator Sanchita Balachandran, and Curatorial Assistant Natasha Jones.
+The museum is overseen by the Director, Dr. Betsy Bryan, and staffed by Curator/Conservator Sanchita Balachandran.
 A Faculty Advisory Board advises on museum matters.

 Director Dr. Betsy M. Bryan, Alexander Badawy Chair of Egyptian Art and Archaeology, Department of Near Eastern Studies.
 Dr. Bryan specializes in the history, art, and archaeology of the New Kingdom in Egypt, ca. 1600-1000 B.C., with a particular emphasis on the 18th Dynasty, ca. 1550-1300 B.C.
 Dr. Bryan’s research interests include the organization and techniques of art production as well as the religious and cultural significance of tomb and temple decoration.
 As part of this research she has studied the unfinished elite painted tomb of the royal butler Suemniwet, ca. 1420 B.C. and is publishing it as a study in painting and its social meaning in the mid-18th Dynasty.
 Her current fieldwork is in the temple complex of the goddess Mut at South Karnak which she divides with the Brooklyn Museum’s expedition.
 Dr. Bryan’s research focuses on defining the earliest forms of the temple of Mut of Isheru.
 Retrieval and restoration of the decoration and architecture of the Hatshepsut and Thutmose III-era shrine is her present field project and is enlarged by study of the rituals represented by the early remains.